alexmpaschal/alexmpaschal.github.io/_talks/2025-02-28-paradoxes.md

 location: "Chapel Hill, North Carolina"
 ---

 Abstract: We discuss Russell's paradox, the liar paradox, and Richard's paradox, as well as their philosophical and mathematical implications.
 This motivates a careful definition of logical systems and Peano arithmetic, which sets us up to prove Gödel's first incompleteness theorem.
-If time permits, we'll also cover computability - specifically the halting problem.